InteropIO/manager-examples/auth-auth0/README.md

 - Open `src/index.ts` and look for the `TODO` comments.

-- Run the following commands to restore the npm packages and start the server:
+- Run the following commands to install the npm packages and start the server:

 ```sh